top of page

 3. Review the state's candidate page.
 The candidate page has all the information you need to know to run for office, including the voting & election laws, the election calendar, and the paperwork you need to file.

-If you are considering running for a partisan office, like state legislature or governor, start by reaching out to your political party, so they can help you through the process.
+If you are considering running for a partisan office, like a state legislator or governor, start by reaching out to your political party, so they can help you through the process.

 Submit Your Paperwork

 Certain forms are required depending on which office you're running for, and they can be found on the state's candidate page.
-Here are some of the forms:
+Here are the main forms you may need to file:

 • Statement of Interests: Your basic contact information and a list of your financial interests.